Exchange matrices of I-boxes: Introduction

 We shall now explain the results of this paper.
 We explore the concepts of \iboxes and admissible chains of \iboxes for \emph{arbitrary sequences} $\bold i$, not necessarily arising from a reduced expression of a Weyl group element.
-For example, it is true in general that an admissible chain of \iboxes in extent $[a,b]$ forms a maximal commuting family of \iboxes in $[a,b]$.
+For example, it is true in general that an admissible chain of \iboxes with extent $[a,b]$ forms a maximal commuting family of \iboxes in $[a,b]$.

-Our main interest lies in maximal commuting families of \iboxes in extent $[a,b]$.
-We show that, for every maximal commuting family of \iboxes in an interval $[a,b]$, there exists an admissible chain of \iboxes $\frakC=\{\ci_k\}_{1\le k \le b-a+1}$ such that $\F=\st{\ci_k\mid 1\le k \le b-a+1}$.
+Our main focus is on maximal commuting families of \iboxes with extent $[a,b]$.
+We show that, for every maximal commuting family $\F$of \iboxes in an interval $[a,b]$, there exists an admissible chain of \iboxes $\frakC=\{\ci_k\}_{1\le k \le b-a+1}$ such that $\F=\st{\ci_k\mid 1\le k \le b-a+1}$.
 This allows us to study the maximal commuting families of \iboxes through the lens of admissible chains.
 Additionally, we develop and study the notion of the \emph{\efe} of an $\bold i$-box $[x,y]$ in a maximal commuting family $\F$ of \iboxes.
 Note that there can be several admissible chains of \iboxes that result in the same family $\F$.
 Nevertheless, there exists a unique $z\in \{x,y\}$ such that for any admissible chain $\frakC$ that results in $\F$, if $[x,y] = \ci_k$ for some $k$, then $\{z\} = \tc_k \setminus \tc_{k-1}$.
 We call $z$ the {\em \efe } of $[x,y]$ in $\F$.
 The \efe enables us to study and describe many properties of the maximal commuting family $\F$ without invoking admissible chains.